umbraco/UmbracoDocs/14/umbraco-cms/reference/common-pitfalls.md

 There are a few reasons why this can become a performance problem:

 * The consumer of an API does not expect that by creating an object they should be worried about performance.
-* Creating an object can inadvertently happen many times, especially when using LINQ.
+* Creating an object can inadvertently happen many times, especially when using Language Integrated Query (LINQ).

 Here is an example of how this can go wrong.